Ebooslilhacker/MACChanger/README.md

 Examples:

-00:11:D3:66:00:12
+# 00:11:D3:66:00:12
-d2:c2:f2:a2:00:88
+# d2:c2:f2:a2:00:88

-They are more fake address that you can use but i leave writted this addresses here like a fast testing.
+There more fake address that you can use but i leave writted this addresses like a fast testing.